Cardinals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .286 with three doubles, two walks and an RBI.
+- Bellinger hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .333 with three doubles, two walks and an RBI.

 Bellinger Recent Games